Architecture of generated apps

 Without requiring any proprietary components, runtime engines, or interpreters, applications are generated into a fully open, standard, optimized and documented set of server and client components, deployable to a standard web server.

-The OutSystems compiler is an ever evolving component.
+The OutSystems compiler is an ever evolving component because target architectures are also in constant evolution.
 We employ best practices for performance and continuous updates on the security of your applications.

 - If a vendor discontinues the support for one of the technologies we use, that change won't affect your applications.